Table of Contents

 Enchanted links

-An enchanted link is an enhanced version of a magic link.
-It is a unique, single-use link that is sent to the user via email for authentication purposes.
-It allows a user to initiate the login process on one device and then authenticate by clicking the enchanted link on another device.
+Enchanted links are an enhanced version of traditional magic links.
+These unique, single-use links are sent via email for authentication.
+The key difference?
+They allow users to initiate the login process on one device and authenticate by clicking the link on another device.

-The receiving device requires the user to select the correct link from a set of three links sent to them.
-Once the correct link is clicked, the user’s session on the initial device is validated, and they are logged in.
-Enchanted links can be used to sign up a new user or to sign in an existing user.
+Once the user clicks the correct link from a set of three options, their session on the original device is validated, and they’re logged in.
+Enchanted links can be used for both new user sign-ups and existing user logins.

 Embedded links

-An embedded link token is authenticated using the magic link verification function.
-The token is generated using the Descope SDK in a backend such as Node.js and then sent to the user.
-After the user clicks on it, the token is then sent to the backend for verification using the magic link verification function.
-If you want to learn how to add embedded links using Descope Flows, you can check out this guide.
+The token is authenticated using the magic link verification function.
+It’s created with the Descope SDK on the backend (such as Node.js), then sent to the user.
+After clicking, the token is sent back to the backend for verification.

-Descope simplifies the addition of magic links through visual workflows that speed up initial setup as well as ongoing modifications to your authentication journeys.
+Descope makes magic link integration easy with visual workflows that speed up both setup and ongoing modifications to your authentication flows.